mitchins/image2plug/README.md

 ### Recommended Capture Setup

-1. **Device:** iPhone (tele/main lens) or similar with ProRAW capability.
+1. **Device:**
+   Use a smartphone or camera with a high-resolution sensor and RAW capture capability.
+   - Best: iPhone Pro models shooting in **ProRAW**, which preserves fine details and avoids over-sharpening artifacts.
+   - Other options: Android devices with RAW (DNG) support or compact cameras with macro modes.

+2. **Lens:**
+   Select a lens with minimal distortion and close focusing ability.
-2. **Lens:** Telephoto (e.g. 77 mm equiv.) or macro attachment for close focusing.
+   - Preferred: Telephoto (e.g. 77 mm equivalent) or macro lens, which allow you to fill the frame with the hole and marker while avoiding wide-angle edge distortion.
+   - Avoid: Ultra-wide lenses (e.g. 13–26 mm equivalent) unless properly corrected in post.

+3. **Lighting:**
+   Ensure the subject is evenly lit, especially around the hole edges and marker.
-3. **Lighting:** Onboard flash or a diffused LED to eliminate shadows.
+   - Recommended: Onboard flash (iPhone's flash syncs with ProRAW), or an external diffused LED panel to remove shadows and highlight fine details.
+   - Avoid: Overhead lighting that casts strong shadows from the lens itself.

+4. **Marker:**
-4. **Marker:** Print a single 30 × 30 mm ArUco marker at 100 % scale and place it adjacent to the hole or object of interest (centered in the frame).
+   Print a single **30 × 30 mm ArUco marker** at 100 % scale.
+   - Place the marker **close to the hole**, ideally on the same surface plane.
+   - Ensure the marker is not distorted or curled.
+   - Recommended marker: `DICT_4X4_50`, marker ID `0`, generated using the provided script.

 ### Example